 - Estudio mucho para tener un buen trabajo.

 - Por este precio puedes comprarte otra cosa.

 - Para ir a Argentina tengo que ir en avión.

 Any questions?
-Please use the Spanish question words… I will be happy to answer all of them!
+Please use the Spanish question words… and I will be happy to answer all of them!